There are critical backpack contents which must always be carried.

 An Emergency Blanket is a thin Mylar film of aluminized plastic.
 It has a dull side and a glossy side.
 The glossy side goes towards the body and reflects body heat inward as well as providing protection from wind and water.
 The blanket will help to keep a person warmer and more comfortable while someone goes for help.
 Alternatives include an emergency, heat-reflective blanket or compact bivy sack.

 Like the mirror, the whistle is an important signalling device.
 In the wilderness, three short blasts will bring anyone within audible range to the rescue.
 You may think you are alone but it is likely the whistle will be heard.
 In the mountains, sound bounces.
 Although reflection extends the range of sound, it can confuse direction.
 Repeat three short blasts at regular intervals.
 When a response of any kind is heard, holler to guide potential assistance.
-Do not practise this in the wilderness.
+Do not practice this in the wilderness.

 A safely and carefully located, smoky fire can assist with location.
 When lost, find the nearest open area where discovery is possible, hunker down, and wait for help.
 Do not change location.
 Everything you need to stay comfortable is in the emergency kit and the most important thing done before leaving, was to tell someone the planned destination and the anticipated time of return.
 Modern satellite communication devices can alleviate help the situation.
 Cell phone coverage is becoming more prolific.
 Satellite communication is becoming a cost effective alternative.